 (This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you click a link and purchase something that I have recommended.)

 To make this Rapunzel embroidery hoop, you’ll need:

 - 9 inch embroidery hoop

 - fabric scraps – light gray, medium gray, dark gray, and blue

 - water soluble marking pencil

 The tower is made with fabric appliques.
 You’ll want to iron those on before doing any of the stitching.
 If you’re not sure how to do that, check out this post.
+I recorded a video to show you the process.
 The vine has some tiny, woven wheel flowers creeping up the sides of the tower.
 That’s my new favorite way to make flowers!
 Check out this other embroidery hoop if you like them too.

 My favorite part of the hoop is, of course, Rapunzel’s braid.

 To make the braid, I used pearl cotton.
 I took the whole skein, cut it in half, and used that amount.
 Thread each strand through to the back of the hoop a couple inches.
 Tie the strands in a knot on the back and trim the excess threads.
 Separate the strands into three equal sections and braid it.
 Tie a knot at the end of the braid and trim the excess off the bottom.

 Take another strand of the pearl cotton, and use it to tack the braid into place, near the top.